-Discrepant prevalence estimates identify a problem; the choice of standard can result in substantially different individual, group, and population estimates of overweight and obesity, with attendant effects on research findings, public health interventions, and clinical practice.
+Discrepant prevalence estimates present a problem; the choice of standard can result in substantially different individual, group, and population estimates of overweight and obesity, with attendant effects on research findings, public health interventions, and clinical practice.
 In the current paper we examine these potential biases in two studies.
 In Study 1, we applied all three international reference standards for BMI-for-age to a single population to assess differences in prevalence estimates of overweight and obesity.
 Our focus sample, a cohort of 1,926 Australian preschool children, is drawn from a Western developed economy but one that is not part of any of the current international reference populations.
-In Study 2, we examined all research studies relating to paediatric obesity (3 – 5 years) in Australia conducted between 2006 and 2017, the period when all three standards were available, to assess the patterns in the standards used to report overweight and obesity prevalence in pre-school populations.
-Our aim is to inform the rationale for selection of growth standards in defining the extent and nature of the obesity problem in child populations
+In Study 2, we examined all research studies relating to paediatric obesity (3 – 5 years) in Australia conducted between 2006 and 2017, the period when all three standards were available, to assess patterns ofoverweight and obesity prevalence in pre-school populations.
+Our aim is to inform the rationale for selection of growth standards in defining the extent and nature of the obesity problem in child populations.

 Study 1 – Prevalence Estimates in an Australian Population